RNIB Access to shopping update

 Hidden Disability Lanyard

 If you have a disability that may not be immediately obvious but would appreciate support from staff when you’re doing your shopping, you may be interested to know there is a lanyard which can signal this.
 The sunflower lanyard is currently recognised in Tesco, Marks and Spencer and Sainsbury’s.
-Find out more about the lanyard and how you can get one.

 Advice: Even where no special exceptions are advertised, please add in the notes section of your order that you are a blind or partially sighted customer